status-im/hardwallet-firmware/docs/PROTOCOL.md

 ### Response

 All commands generate a response.
 The exact format of the response depends on the command, but the first byte always carries the opcode of the command which is being responded as well as the transport-level specific details as for the commands.
 The second byte of the response always carries the status code, coded on the lower 6 bits.
-The 2 uppermost bits are reserved for warning flags (possibly low battery indication).
+The 2 leftmost bits are reserved for warning flags

 Currently the following status codes are defined